Editor’s Note: This article is an excerpt of OpenView’s PLG Playbook. Download the eBook here.

 Beyond intra-product marketing, where should PLG marketers look to drive growth?
 Organic channels of course.
 Users search daily for ways to alleviate their pain points.
 And you want to be there when they do.
 To do this, you need a strong content marketing strategy.
 Your content should educate prospects, free users and existing customers on both direct and complementary topics.
 And please, quality over quantity!
 Aim for two epic pieces of content that engage your prospect to the point where they are sharing it with colleagues and friends, rather than 20 pieces of average content.
 Don’t necessarily gate your content.
 Your brand should be a trusted advisor, not a gatekeeper of information.
 Take this idea of knowledge sharing beyond just content marketing via SEO and social.
 Look to create communities, both online and off.

 This article is an excerpt of OpenView’s PLG Playbook.
-Sign up to receive additional chapters as they are released here.
+Download the entire eBook here.